 The participants must also be willing to share in the burden of the process by sharing resources, training, technical assistance, and limited available funding.
-Alternate locations of meetings and focus groups.
+Make an effort to alternate locations of meetings and focus groups.

 8. All agencies should be allowed input into draft statutes prior to finalization.